 The answer to Bobby’s direct question is simple, inheritances are excluded from the marital estate; however, with a sum that large, there should be substantial appreciation in the corpus of the monies which is part of the marital estate and, therefore, subject to equitable distribution.
 So, I told Bobby that he should have his buddy call my good friend Tony Siragusa, the ex football star, now star commentator and host of “Man Caves” and get Tony to redo that basement into a really cool “cave” and, then, just wait and let the corpus appreciate.

-If you have any “Coffee Shop” questions or need divorce advice, please give my Pittsburgh legal office, Gusty A.E.
-Sunseri & Associates, a call for a free consultation.
+If you have any “Coffee Shop” questions or need divorce advice, please give my Pittsburgh legal office, Gusty Sunseri & Associates, P.C., a call for a free consultation.